seapath/svtrace-ansible/README.md

 - In the case of a virtual machine as a subscriber, using `kvm_ptp` module is highly recommended.

-For the Seapath performance tool project, PTP can be configured on Seapath machine without `timemaster` package.
+For the svtrace-ansible project, PTP can be configured on Seapath machine without `timemaster` package.
 To do so:

 1. Make sure `ptp4l` and `phc2sys` utilities are installed on each